Peru closes tourist hub airport as nationwide protests persist

-LIMA: Weeks-long protests that have left dozens dead across Peru continued on Thursday, with escalating tensions in Andean city Cusco prompting the government to preemptively close the tourist hub’s airport.
+LIMA: Weeks-long protests that have killed dozens across Peru continued on Thursday, with escalating tensions in the Andean city Cusco prompting the government to preemptively close the tourist hub's airport.

 Supporters of ousted president Pedro Castillo have marched and barricaded streets around the South American country demanding new elections and the removal of current leader Dina Boluarte.

-The demonstrations have at times turned violent, and clashes with security forces have left 42 people dead, including a police officer who was burned alive in a vehicle, while hundreds more have been injured.
+The demonstrations have at times turned violent and 42 people have been killed in clashes with security forces, including a police officer who was burned alive in a vehicle, while hundreds more have been injured.

-Almost half of the victims died in clashes Monday night in the southern Puno region, where 17 people were due to be buried on Thursday.
+Almost half of the victims died in clashes Monday night in the southern Puno region, where 17 people were buried Thursday.

-Major flash points have occurred near the country’s airports, guarded by security forces after protesters stormed runways during an initial wave of uprisings in early December.
+Major flashpoints have occurred near Peru's airports, which are guarded by security forces after protesters stormed runways during an initial wave of uprisings in early December.

-In Cusco, the gateway city to Peru’s tourism crown jewel Machu Picchu, the main airport was suddenly closed Thursday “as a preventative measure,“ the country’s transportation ministry announced on Twitter.
+In Cusco, the gateway city to Peru’s tourism crown jewel Machu Picchu, the main airport was closed suddenly Thursday “as a preventative measure,“ Peru’s transportation ministry announced on Twitter.

+The train connection between Cusco and the historical site has been suspended until further notice, the railway company said in a statement, citing safety concerns.

 Clashes broke out Wednesday night in Cusco, the former capital of the Inca empire, with protesters attempting to enter the airport, while some torched a bus station, attacked shops and blocked train tracks with large rocks.